 To mitigate the negative impact that border controls can have, the residents have put in place different strategies.
 First, 91% of them are Nexus members, a trusted-traveler program that was introduced in the wake of 9/11 within the framework of the "Smart Border Declaration" to expedite the crossing of the border for people who had been pre-approved after undergoing a background check (Beylier 2016, 121).
 Secondly, some residents highlighted the fact that the border constitutes a "time factor" (Interview resident 4, 2019) and that they "plan ahead" before crossing the border in order to avoid lines at some times of day (Interview resident 2, 2019; Interview resident 4, 2019).
 Finally, Point Roberts residents have tried to establish lines of communication with border agencies.
 Some inform the border agencies in advance when an event is going to take place so that CBP can adapt their staffing levels in order to accommodate these flows (Interview resident 2, 2019).
-An ad hoc Border Committee was also established a few years ago between members of the community and the CBP Port Director who meet quarterly to discuss some of the challenges that people can encounter at the border (Interview resident 3, 2019; Interview CBP.
-2019).
-The Taxpavers' Association also set up a newsletter through which, among other things, they inform the residents about changing regulations at the border, regarding, for example, prohibited items (Interview resident 4, 2019).
-The goal of these initiatives is to raise awareness of the border both among the community and among CBP.
-Finally, in order to accommodate cross-border traffic, CBP increased its staffing levels between 2017 and 2019 from 17 officers to 24 while also adjusting schedules (Interview CBP, 2019).
+An ad hoc Border Committee was also established a few years ago between members of the community and the CBP Port Director who meet quarterly to discuss some of the challenges that people can encounter at the border (Interview resident 3, 2019; Interview CBP, 2019).
+The Taxpavers' Association also set up a newsletter through which, among other things, they inform the residents about changing regulations at the the towers were never built (Interview resident 4, 2019; border, regarding, for example, prohibited items (Interview Swenson 2017, 18, 30).
+The Point Roberts Marina has also resident 4, 2019).
+The goal of these initiatives is to raise developed relationships with 80-some marinas between awareness of the border both among the community and the US and Canada, but the connections are more about among CBP.
+Finally, in order to accommodate cross-border communication and no working arrangement has been traffic, CBP increased its staffing levels between 2017 and signed to deepen these relations (Interview resident 5, 2019 from 17 officers to 24 while also adjusting schedules 2019).
+(Interview CBP, 2019).

-(III) Cross-Border Governance

-While cross-border interactions are numerous, few institutional links have developed between Point Roberts and Delta, testifying to a more general phenomenon in North America: the "limited institutionalization" of cross-border relations as compared to Europe (Sohn & Lara-Valencia 2013, 5).
-Other border cities, such as Blaine or Sumas, testify to a similar lack of cross-border cooperation at the city scale as well as that of chambers of commerce.
+As a consequence, one can say that the functional (III) Cross-Border Governance relationship that links Point Roberts with Delta across the border, although very dynamic, has vet to lead to formal While cross-border interactions are numerous, few cross-border cooperation.
+Contacts remain informal in institutional links have developed between Point Roberts shape and limited in numbers.
+One exception, however, is and Delta, testifying to a more general phenomenon important to note: although Point Roberts does not have a in North America: the "limited institutionalization" of sister city agreement with Delta, it does with Campobello, cross-border relations as compared to Europe (Sohn & New Brunswick, a Canadian exclave on the far east of the Lara-Valencia 2013, 5).
+Other border cities, such as Blaine or border, one of the goals of this agreement being to lobby Sumas, testify to a similar lack of cross-border cooperation governments to create a policy provision for exclaves at the city scale as well as that of chambers of commerce.
+(Swenson 2017, 404).